-Trifling: Tommie Lee Alleges “Love & Hip Hop” Never Sent Condolences When Her Lover Passed Away & More Cruel Things They Did
+Trifling: Tommie Lee Alleges “Love & Hip Hop” Never Sent Condolences When Her Lover Passed Away, Cruelly Did THIS

 Adrienne: So do you feel like them not stepping in when your loved one passed shows a reflection of how they felt about them?

 Tommie: Kinda that part.
-When I was watching the show, I seen a lot of TMZ too, they displayed me like yo…”57 years”.
-And for me not to be able to come out and not do damage control it made me sick to my stomach.
+When I was watching the show, I seen a lot of TMZ too, they displayed me like yo…”57 years” and for me not to be able to come out and not do damage control it made me sick to my stomach.

-Wow.
-Hear Tommie explain in the clips below.
+Wow, watch Tommie explain in the clips below!

 Are you shocked at all by this?
+SMH.

+At least Tommie is looking happier these days, hit the flip to see more of her.

+Tommie didn’t get a chance to watch herself on “The Real” but she dropped a new single over the weekend.

 Comments